Lack of Informed Consent

 Informed consent is one of the most important aspects of medical treatment.
 When you give informed consent, you understand and agree to a treatment before it is administered.
 During the consent process, your doctor must divulge all major risks of a procedure to you before performing that procedure.
 If you agreed to a medical procedure without understanding what was to happen or knowing that other options were available, the physician or hospital may not have gotten the informed consent required.

-At Kocian Law Group, we can help you seek justice.
+At Kocian Law Group, our medical malpractice attorneys in CT can help you seek justice.
 If you were injured due to a lack of informed consent, you deserve compensation.

 To obtain informed consent, doctors must inform you of all “likely” or “important” risks, but not of every possible risk.
 However, it can be difficult to determine what constitutes an ‘important’ risk.
 Different patients have different risk factors, depending on their personal histories.
 In addition to this, some side effects or symptoms can be life-threatening, but may only show up in a very small portion of the population.

 Informed consent cases often turn on the question of whether or not a doctor should have disclosed the risk.
 At Kocian Law Group, we investigate with the aid of trained experts, finding out if other, similar health care providers would have given you this information.
 If they would have, it’s a sign that your doctor failed to relay important information.